I used to make a list of things that made me happy. 😊

 Writing things down has always been my way of making sure that I remember the important things; and until now, I hadn't realized that this was the case for my spiritual life as well.
 My list of "Things that make me happy" not only made me happier and more positive about life in general, but looking back, I realize now that it used to make me more intentional about expressing my gratitude when I prayed.

-That's why I've decided to start writing my "Things that make me happy" list again, 😊 in the hopes that it'll keep my focus on what's important and make me a more grateful person in general.
-I'm hoping to share parts of it with you on the blog every now and then, accompanied by a photo journal made up of pictures that illustrate the points in my list. 📷
+That's why I've decided to start writing my 'Things that make me happy' list again, 😊 in the hopes that it'll keep my focus on what's important and make me a more grateful person in general.

 And I'd urge each and every one of you to consider having a similar list as well.
 Studies show that writing and reflecting on the good things that happen to you makes you a more positive and motivated person, and expressive writing makes you a happier person, too. 😉